This glossary includes resources and definitions of wider determinants of health, complex systems and systems thinking approaches.

 Wider determinants of health

-The wider (or social) determinants of health are the social, economic, environmental and commercial factors that shape the conditions in which are born, grow, live, work and age.
+The wider (or social) determinants of health (The need for a complex systems model of evidence for public health, The Lancet, paywall) are the social, economic, environmental and commercial factors that shape the conditions in which are born, grow, live, work and age.

 “A complex systems model of public health conceptualises poor health and health inequalities as outcomes of a multitude of interdependent elements within a connected whole.
 These elements affect each other in sometimes subtle ways, with changes potentially reverberating throughout the system.”
 This means seeing a health outcome or issue or inequality as a result of a large number of interacting factors that form a ‘complex system’.
 Changes in any single part of this system can have wide-reaching and unpredictable effects right across the system.